Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-compose/step1/compose1.md

   - Make it start depends on `redis-container`
   - Connect to network name `backend`

-10.Run docker cli command to build and start the container
+10.Run docker commands to build and start the containers

 <details>
 <summary>Hint</summary>